proseltd/Telepathy-Community/README.md

 # Telepathy

 Welcome to Telepathy, an OSINT toolkit for scraping Telegram data to help investigate shady goings on.
-Currently, the tool is limited to scraping only the sources of forwarded messages.
-Its capabilities will be increased over time.

 ## Installation